microsoft/FluidFramework/packages/dds/tree/docs/wip/treeStorage.md

 ## Blobs and Chunks

 In order to allow virtualization and incremental writes, clients split the tree into contiguous regions of nodes called `chunks`.
 Chunks are the smallest units of tree that can be individually read from storage or written to storage.
 At the storage layer, chunks are stored in `blobs` which are uploaded to the storage service.
+The Fluid runtime provides two kinds of blobs: summary blobs and attachment blobs.
+This document doesn't prefer one or the other, so long as a blob can be downloaded at any time on demand.

 > The size of each chunk is not _necessarily_ related to the size of a blob; multiple chunks could go into a blob, for example.
 But in practice, having the chunk size mimic the blob size and storing each chunk in its own blob simplifies the architecture.